NxPKG/khulnasoft-docs/content/analytics/network-analytics/understand/main-dashboard.md

 You can filter by the following parameters:

-* Mitigation action taken by Cloudflare
+* Mitigation action taken by Khulnasoft
 * Mitigation system that performed the action
 * Source IP, port, ASN, tunnel
 * Destination IP, port, IP range (description or CIDR of provisioned prefixes), tunnel
-* Source Cloudflare data center and data center country of where the traffic was observed
+* Source Khulnasoft data center and data center country of where the traffic was observed
 * Packet size
 * TCP flag
 * TTL